Financial Aid & Scholarship Office

 Satisfactory Academic Progress

-A students financial aid offer is contingent on maintaining satisfactory academic progress.
-If you are not meeting these SAP standards, you may be offered the option to appeal so that your financial aid can be re-offered to you.
+Your financial aid offer is contingent on maintaining satisfactory academic progress.
+If you are not meeting these SAP standards, you may appeal so that your financial aid can possibly be re-offered to you.

 Maximum Units

-A students financial aid offer is contingent on maintaining satisfactory academic progress.
-Students are expected to complete a degree program within a maximum allowable timeframe.
+Your financial aid offer is contingent on maintaining satisfactory academic progress.
+You are expected to complete a degree program within a maximum allowable timeframe.
 Undergraduates who have attempted 180 units, and post-baccalaureate students who have attempted 60 post-baccalaureate units are ineligible for all types of financial aid.
-If you have reached a unit limit, you may appeal so that your financial aid can be re-offered to you.
+If you have reached a unit limit, you may appeal so that your financial aid can possibly be re-offered to you.